starfrich/eth-beacon-sepolia/readme.md

 Output your Prysm is synced:

 ![Image](https://github.com/user-attachments/assets/672ea81d-f8cc-4734-a27f-f6ab976bad54)

-# Notes:
-- Fully sync took more than 3 hours on a 1Gbps port speed.
-- It might be less if you have a 10Gbps port speed.
-- Storage used(11/05/2025) around 627 GB.

 ## 9. RPC Endpoints
 Once both services are running and synced, you can use the following RPC endpoints: